Farinelli (film): Plot

 The prologue begins with Carlo Broschi, the famous castrato Farinelli, reminiscing about his childhood as a singer in the church choir.
-A newly castrated boy runs in and warns Carlo that his voice will result in death, then ends himself.
+A newly castrated boy runs in and warns Carlo that his voice will result in death, then kills himself.
 Carlo is traumatized and refuses to sing a composition by his older brother Riccardo for his voice teacher, Nicola Porpora.
 He cries and runs to his father, who comforts him, but extracts a promise that he will never refuse his voice to his brother again.
 The film proper opens in Madrid, Spain, at the palace of King Philip V. Riccardo Broschi (Enrico Lo Verso) demands to see his brother Carlo (Stefano Dionisi), now known by his nickname, Farinelli.
 Carlo refuses him.

 The rest of the film is told in flashback.
 Eighteen years earlier, Carlo and Riccardo watched an itinerant trumpet player humiliate a young castrato.
 Angered, Carlo humiliates the trumpeter, to the delight of the crowd.
-Riccardo seduces a pretty lady in the crowd, using his brother as bait: Carlo begins to make love to her, then Riccardo steps in to complete the act.
+Riccardo seduces a pretty lady in the crowd, using his brother as bait: Carlo begins to have sex with her, then Riccardo steps in to complete the act.
 Meanwhile, George Frideric Händel (Jeroen Krabbé) has heard Farinelli sing from his carriage.
 He asks Carlo to come to Great Britain and perform, but Riccardo demands to be included.
 Handel sneers at Riccardo as a hack, humiliates Carlo as a freak, and leaves.

 Several years pass, and Carlo is now famous.
 He impresses the Comtesse Mauer (Marianne Basler), a beautiful and rich young woman more interested in books than opera.
 The brothers maintain their sexual accommodation: Carlo seduces the comtesse´s maid and Riccardo consummates the sex act.
 Carlo receives a letter from Handel, who wants to hear Carlo sing in Dresden.
 Carlo suddenly falls ill with a fever during which Riccardo repeats a story he has told Carlo since he was a child: Carlo had been injured in a fall from a horse, and the castration surgery was necessary to save his life.
 In Dresden, Handel meets Carlo just before the curtain rises and tells him the King George II wants him to sing.
 Unnerved by Handel's offer, Carlo faints on stage.
 A self-satisfied Handel departs; Carlo waits for him in vain.